Miranda Devine: Quaden Bayles

 In February 2020, Devine alleged in a series of tweets that a video showing Quaden Bayles, an Indigenous boy with achondroplasia dwarfism, crying after being bullied at school, was a scam and that Bayles was actually an adult actor.
 That led to Quaden's mother, Yarraka, suing Devine for defamation on behalf of her son, and also suing on her own behalf over Devine's suggestion she had coached Quaden.

-In September 2020, ahead of an anticipated settlement of the suit, Devine, who was on secondment at the New York Post, tweeted an apology for her allegations that the video had been faked.
+In September 2020, ahead of a settlement of the suit, Devine, who was on secondment at the New York Post, tweeted an apology for her allegations that the video had been faked.
+Shortly after this, The Guardian reported that the Bayles family settled with Devine for almost $200,000 in damages plus legal costs.

-Hunter Biden conspiracy
+Hunter Biden

 Miranda Devine has been cited as the source for a rental application of Hunter Biden's purporting to have previously paid $49,910 of rent a month at a previous property.
 This has been construed by Tucker Carlson, Judge Jeanine and other Fox News hosts as proof of money laundering within the Biden family.
-The Fact checking website PolitiFact, points out that this claim is wrong, and that the actual property referenced is Hunter Biden's office space in the "House of Sweden" building on K Street, Washington, D.C.
+The fact checking website PolitiFact says out that this claim is wrong, and that the actual property referenced is Hunter Biden's office space in the House of Sweden building on K Street, Washington, D.C.

+Grenfell tower fire

+In June 2017, soon after the Grenfell Tower fire in London, Devine claimed that "aluminium composite cladding was applied to the building last May, not just for its good looks but as a sustainable energy solution to achieve green ticks in the carbon-obsessed British regulatory system." and that "Green ideology has given us...now flammable cladding."
+Australian television program Media Watch said in September 2024 that the Grenfell Tower Inquiry found "no evidence of ‘green ideas’ contributing to Grenfell Tower inferno that killed 72 people, despite News Corp columnists Rowan Dean and Miranda Devine stirring up a culture war seven years ago."

+Recognition

+Samizdat Prize (2024)

+Devine was one of the inaugural recipients of this award, established by RealClearPolitics to honor individuals who demonstrate exceptional courage in upholding the principles of the First Amendment and resisting censorship.

+MRC Bulldog Award for Outstanding Columnist (2022)

+Presented by the Media Research Center, this award acknowledges conservative journalists who provide impactful and trustworthy commentary.
+Devine was recognized for her insightful columns and her book, Laptop from Hell, which delves into the controversies surrounding Hunter Biden.